lorforlinux/docs.beagleboard.io/boards/beaglev/fire/gateware/gateware-design-intro.rst

 Gateware Design Introduction
 ############################

-The PolarFire SoC device used on the BeagleV-Fire is an SoC FPGA which includes a RISC-V processors subsystem and a PolarFire FPGA on the same die.
-The gateware configures the Microcprosessor subsystem's hardware and programs the FPGA with digital logic allowing customization of the use of the BeagleV-Fire connectors.
+The PolarFire SoC device used on BeagleV-Fire is an SoC FPGA which includes a RISC-V processors subsystem and a PolarFire FPGA on the same die.
+The gateware configures the Microcprosessor subsystem's hardware and programs the FPGA with digital logic allowing customization of the use of BeagleV-Fire connectors.

 Gateware Architecture
 =====================